-Doctors of internal medicine focus on adult medicine and have had special study and training focusing on the prevention and treatment of adult diseases.
+Internists are physicians specializing in internal medicine, a discipline focused on the care of adults.
 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.
-Internists are sometimes referred to as the "doctor's doctor," because they are often called upon to act as consultants to other physicians to help solve puzzling diagnostic problems.

 You may see doctors of internal medicine referred to by several terms, including "internists" and "general internists."
 But don't mistake them with "interns," who are doctors in their first year of residency training.

-Internists are equipped to deal with whatever problem a patient brings -- no matter how common or rare, or how simple or complex.
-They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.
-They also bring to patients an understanding of wellness (disease prevention and the promotion of health), women's health, substance abuse, mental health, as well as effective treatment of common problems of the eyes, ears, skin, nervous system and reproductive organs.
+General internists are equipped to handle the broad spectrum of illnesses that affect adults, and they are skilled in diagnosis, treatment of chronic illness, and health promotion and disease prevention.
+Internists are trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.
+They have broad knowledge of women's health, substance abuse, mental health, as well as effective treatment of common problems of the cardiovascular system, skin, nervous system, and reproductive organs.

 Source: MedlinePlus and American College of Physicians

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - This link to the website of the American College of Physicians provides an overview of internal medicine and its subspecialties.